The 60th Across Wales Walk….answers to your questions

 How far is it, where does it start and finish, and how long will it take?

 Nominally the route is 45 miles long from the English border at Anchor near Clun in Shropshire, to the Welsh coast at Clarach Bay near Aberystwyth.
-How long it takes is up to you: the record times are 7 hours 22 minutes for the pre-1996 route by Carolyn Hunter-Rowe and 8 hours for the post-1996 route by Mark Lewis.
+How long it takes is up to you: the record times are 7 hours 22 minutes for the pre-1996 route by Carolyn Hunter-Rowe and 7 hours 51 minutes for the post-1996 route by Denis Jolly.
 Both of these times were achieved through running of course!
 However, the average completion is usually around 14 hours in which time one finishes the event in daylight.
 Note that the event has an 18 hour time limit.

 Who can take part, and what is the route like?